apiato/apiato/docs/index.md

  apiato [Features list](https://github.com/apiato/apiato#features) on Github.

-> apiato is the new name of Hello API.
->
-> Hello API is the original project name, it has been renamed to apiato in March, 22, 2017 for no reason.
+> `Hello API` was the first name of this project, it was renamed to `apiato` in March, 22, 2017 for no reason.

 ## How to read the docs